-In collaboration with customers in France.
-Cermaq Norway has launched a blockchain solution that makes it possible for French consumers to get information in text and photos about where the salmon they purchase in the supermarket has been farmed.
-By scanning a QR code on the label with their smartphones they can access an interface which will give them a wealth of information about the route that the product has taken - from where it was farmed right up to when it was placed on the store shelves.
+In collaboration with customers in France, Cermaq Norway has launched a blockchain solution that makes it possible for French consumers to get information in text and photos about where the salmon they purchase in the supermarket has been farmed.
+By scanning a QR code on the label with their smartphones they can access an interface which will give them a wealth of information about the route that the product

+Our commitment to growing the best product means a commitment to animal health and welfare, to transparency at every stage of the value chain, and to a respectful partnership with nature. has taken - from where it was farmed right up to when it was placed on the store shelves.
 Blockchain technology guarantees consumers complete product traceability.
 Consumers can, for example, view GPS coordinates to find out where it was farmed and learn about the type of aquaculture in which Cermaq engages.
 Traceability is moving from nice-to-have to need-to-have.